jtdean67/foodbookoutline/prelim_outline.md

 + Cashew Chicken, Kansas City, 1970s

 + Ristorante Cinese, with traditional Italian serving structure of noodles first, then meat, with no parallels in actual Chinese cuisine

+### Low cost trap limits quality

++ Not possible to have a fine-dining experience.

++ No appetite for expensive Chinese food

++ Only acceptable fancy Asian food is Japanese ($400+ sushi in NYC).
+Why?

+### Generalized problems are faced by other major cultures around the world

++ India also a very populous, large country with wealth

++ Next in population are Indonesia, Brazil, Pakistan, Nigeria and Bangladesh

++ Half of the world's population can't get a fancy meal based on their own food, in the West

 # 4. Replication vs. local sourcing